androidwiltron/craiggoddenpayne.github.io/_posts/2018-8-7-setting-up-ci-agents-with-ecs.md

 I needed to spin up potentially multiple instances of the same instance, and wanted a way to easily manage the software installed on the images.

 Our cloud service provider is AWS, so it felt right that this went hand in hand with ECS - Elastic Container Service, and stored our agent images in ECR - Elastic Container Repository.
-I also wanted to use terraform, so that chhanges to the overall infrastructure could be managed through a deployment.
+I also wanted to use terraform, so that changes to the overall infrastructure could be managed through a deployment.

 <amp-img class="center" src="/assets/img/GOCD/docker.png"